Kipkorir4/CGM-Asset-Management-client/README.md

 CGM Properties Asset Management is a web application designed to streamline the management of property-related issues within the CGM Properties organization.
 The application facilitates the process of filing, reviewing, and managing complaints, with specific roles and responsibilities assigned to different users.

-## For TM (Bin Amin/Albert Byrone):
-CEO's username is "mainman" password is "mkubwawaCGM", Tenant's username is "houseman" password is "rentyaCGM", Financial manager's username is "pesawoman" password is "pesayaCGM", Procurement manager's username is "weraman" password is "nikoCGM"

 ## Users and Roles

 - **CEO**